markhayward68/pyImageSort/README.md

 Run 'python3 pyImageSort.py' from directory with images.

-grep -i 'search term'

-The -i ignores the case of the strings.
-Use 'term1\\|term2\\|...' for multiple OR search terms.
+grep -i <search term> The -i ignores the case of the strings.
+Use 'term1|term2|...' for multiple OR search terms.
 No idea how to AND yet...